Oude Noorden: The construction of the district

 Oude Noorden is a typical residential area which was destined for the crowded city of Rotterdam to relief.
 The first houses were built in 1870 around the Noordsingel, which was part of the single plan of city architect Willem Nicolaas Rose.
 However, it was stipulated that the workers' houses were not allowed to be built on the Noordsingel.

 For the rest of the neighborhood were wide streets with large blocks provided.
 But the streets were narrow and the houses were built close together.
 Between 1870 and 1930 expanded the area further and further to the north, which in 1903 became necessary to annexing a part of the territory of Hillegersberg.

-Shopping and touristic areas
+Shopping and tourist areas

 Oude Noorden is home to several shopping areas.
 The Zwart Janstraat and Noordmolenstraat together make up the 'Noorderboulevard', which is home to many (multicultural) stores.
 The adjacent Zwaanshals and neighboring Noordplein and Zaagmolenkade have seen an influx of small stores after makeovers of the buildings.

 In the early 20th century, the Noordplein was home to regular outdoor markets.
 Today it is home to many other events, such as markets, carnavals, music festivals and food festivals.
 In recent years, there has been an increase of these events, which has brought activity back to this area.